surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 The **Step Seq** waveform is a special case.
 Instead of the graphical preview there is an editor that allow you to draw the output waveform with up to 16-steps.
-The two green markers define loop-points that the LFO will repeat once it gets into the loop.
+The two blue markers define loop-points that the LFO will repeat once it gets into the loop.
 The left mouse button is used for drawing while the right one can be used to clear the values to zero.